MicrosoftDocs/cpp-docs/docs/mfc/tn017-destroying-window-objects.md

 In the case of C++ Windows objects that do perform auto-cleanup, you must call `DestroyWindow`.
 If you use the **`delete`** operator directly, the MFC diagnostic memory allocator will notify you that you are freeing memory two times.
 The two occurrences are your first explicit call and the indirect call to `delete this;` in the auto-cleanup implementation of `PostNcDestroy`.

-After calling `DestroyWindow` on a non-auto-cleanup object, the C++ object will still be around, but *m_hWnd* will be NULL.
-After calling `DestroyWindow` on an auto-cleanup object, the C++ object will be gone, freed by the C++ delete operator in the auto-cleanup implementation of `PostNcDestroy`.
+After you call `DestroyWindow` on a non-auto-cleanup object, the C++ object will still be around, but *m_hWnd* will be NULL.
+After you call `DestroyWindow` on an auto-cleanup object, the C++ object will be gone, freed by the C++ delete operator in the auto-cleanup implementation of `PostNcDestroy`.

 ## See also